MarcinAL/Laravel/README.md

 If any dependency or author has been unintentionally omitted, please contact the repository maintainer to ensure proper attribution.

 ---
+Read comments in docker-compose.yml if you do not know execute container.
+---

 ```text